anoma/nspec/docs/node_architecture/engines/decryption_environment.juvix.md

     import node_architecture.engines.decryption_overview open;
     ```

-# Decryption Engine Environment
+# Decryption Environment

 ## Overview

 Each Decryption Engine instance is associated with a specific identity and handles decryption requests for that identity.
+The environment maintains the necessary state for decryption operations.

-## Mailbox States
+## Mailbox states

 The Decryption Engine does not require complex mailbox states.
 We define the mailbox state as `Unit`.